Nhlanhla-NM/AI_GOVERNMENT_PROMISE_TRACKING_SYSTEM-/README.md

 System is triggered daily consistently per 30 minutes to collect data from the latest news articles

--Input- News Articles retreived using RSS
+- Input- News Articles retreived using RSS

--Processing- Articles are filtered and cleaned to extract relevant content
+- Processing- Articles are filtered and cleaned to extract relevant content

--AI Layer- AI tools summarize articles and extract key insights related to government actions and update
+- AI Layer- AI tools summarize articles and extract key insights related to government actions and update

--Output- Structured content is stored in Google Sheets and sends an automated reminder of new data via email
+- Output- Structured content is stored in Google Sheets and sends an automated reminder of new data via email

 Diagram: